Hidalgo Falls, Brazos River

 To anticipate release flows, the following can be used as a rough gauge: the release on the Brazos at Waco will reach Highbank about a day (24 hrs) later.
 It will take another 20 or so hours to reach Bryan, and another 18 hours or so after that to reach Hidalgo Falls.
 [For those interested in float trips: it is 32 miles from SH 60 west of College Station to Hidalgo Falls; to shorten that, put in at Koppe Bridge Rd (28 miles) or Batts Ferry Rd (26 miles).
 It is 3.5 miles from Hidalgo to SH 105 and another 2.8 miles to Washington on the Brazos Park.
 Taking out at the park is difficult due to the river's high banks there and thick poison ivy.
 It's much better to take out at SH 105.]

-**The TRPA property at Hidalgo Falls is a controlled access site and is not open to the general public.** In fact, the gate to the property controls access not only to the TRPA property but also to the property of two other landowners.
-TRPA users must respect their property boundaries and adhere to the regulations spelled out in the access agreement.
+**The TRPA property at Hidalgo Falls is a controlled access site.** Two other landowners access their property through the same gate, so TRPA users must respect their property boundaries and adhere to the regulations spelled out in the access agreement.
 To get the combination to the lock on the gate at the entrance to the property (which is changed every year in mid-April), paddlers must go through certification either on-site, in a club meeting, or (coming soon) on-line.
 They must also fulfill at least one of the following:

 Here is the way the certification process usually works.
 After someone goes through the orientation, the orienter sends the signed orientation form either to Tom Goynes (444 Pecan Park Drive, San Marcos, TX 78666) or Steve Daniel (7988 Drummer Circle, College Station, TX 77845-8087) or leaves it at the property for Steve to pick up in the sign-in box.
 Steve confers with Tom to find out about the person's status regarding TRPA membership or past HF support or work done at the property.
 When it is determined that both conditions for certification have been fulfilled, Steve sends the person the combination (usually by email).